comsa33/openforticlient-vpn/README.md

 5. Enter your password when prompted (or use a saved password)
 6. The status bar and profile explorer will show the connection status with visual indicators

+### Saving Passwords

+1. Right-click on a profile in the profile explorer
+2. Select "Manage Profile Password"
+3. Choose "Save Password" and enter your VPN password
+4. The password will be securely stored in your OS keychain

 ### Viewing Connection Logs (New in 1.1.4)

 1. Click the "Output" icon in the Profile Explorer title bar